Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

    <iframe width="560" height="315" src="http://www.youtube.com/embed/sypv1C_yY_o" frameborder="0" allowfullscreen></iframe>

-Note that some field name are important to respect:
+Note that some field names are important to respect:

 -  Remaining Effort: the field representing the remaining effort (mainly used in user stories or tasks) must have "remaining_effort" as field name
+-  Impediment: the field representing an impediment must have "impediment" as field in order to be displayed on the cards of the cardwall
 -  Start Date of a sprint: the field representing the start date must have "start_date" as field name
 -  Capacity of a sprint: the field representing the capacity must have "capacity" as field name
 -  Duration of a sprint: the field representing the duration must have "duration" as field name